LASP designated first Center of Excellence for Capacity Building in CubeSat Technologies

 “It is an honor and a privilege for LASP to be named the first COSPAR Center of Excellence for Capacity Building in CubeSat Technologies,” said LASP Director Dan Baker.
 “With science returned on all our small satellite missions to date, and a proven record of successfully miniaturizing a range of scientific instruments, LASP has become an established leader in the SmallSat revolution.
 We’re dedicated to using this expertise to build small satellite capacity to further scientific discovery and train the next generation of space scientists.”

-The INSPIRE program was founded with the help of seed funding from the University of Colorado Provost’s Office in 2015.
+The INSPIRE program was founded in 2015 and received seed funding from the University of Colorado Provost’s Office in 2017.
 The program joins students, instructors, universities, industry, and space agencies around the world in an endeavor to educate new engineers and scientists, build and launch new space missions, and drive leading-edge scientific discovery and technology.

 Speaking on behalf of University of Colorado Provost Russ Moore at the event, Vice Chancellor for Academic Resource Management Ann Schmiesing said, “CU is proud to continue LASP’s long legacy of achievement in this exciting effort, and to play a vital role in this international capacity-building program, which will foster professional links and global collaboration.”